Scalable Durational Event Models: Application to Physical and Digital Interactions: Introduction

 \section{Introduction}

 \hide{ Dynamic network models have historically assumed that edges are temporally extensive, in that they are present over some time \citep{butts_relational_2017}, and that continuous observations of the changes in the network are available \citep{holland_dynamic_1977}.
 However, early empirical applications were constrained since networks were measured via surveys, making it challenging to fully make use of dynamic models.
 Fast forward thirty years, and \citet[p.
 1]{savage_coming_2007} argue that ``both the sample survey and the in-depth interview are increasingly dated research methods, which are unlikely to provide a robust base for the jurisdiction of empirical sociologist in the coming decades''.
 In response, \cite{beer_sociology_2007} suggest using \textsl{transactional} data that comprises of routinely gathered information and social media data.
-For network data, this led to large-scale online networks growing rapidly due to the rapid process of digitization \citep{lazer_computational_2009}.
+For network data, this led to large-scale online networks growing rapidly due to rapid digitization \citep{lazer_computational_2009}.
 Contrasting the few hundred actors in a network measured through surveys or interviews, digitally measured networks encompass millions of actors and edges and are cheap to collect \citep{wagnerMeasuringAlgorithmicallyInfused2021a}. }

-Driven by the rapid process of digitization, the availability of large-scale online networks is growing at a fast pace \citep{lazer_computational_2009}.
-Contrasting the few hundred actors in a network measured previously, digitally measured networks encompass millions of actors and edges and are relatively easy to collect \citep{wagnerMeasuringAlgorithmicallyInfused2021a}.
+Driven by rapid digitization, the availability of large-scale online networks is growing at a fast pace \citep{lazer_computational_2009}.
+In contrast to traditional sociometric studies, which typically span a few hundred actors in a network, digitally measured networks encompass thousands of actors and edges and are relatively easy to collect \citep{wagnerMeasuringAlgorithmicallyInfused2021a}.
 The raw observations underlying these large networks are often automatic logs with precise timestamps of events; for instance, the time an email was sent.
 Complementing these digital networks, wearable sociometric badges allow continuous measurements of physical interactions \citep{eagle_reality_2006}.
-The observed data encode massive networks that represent relations in various contexts, such as patient transfer between hospitals \citep{vu_relational_2017} or instant messages among people on the Microsoft Messenger platform \citep{leskovec2008}.
+These data encode massive networks representing relations in contexts ranging from hospital patient transfers to instant messaging platforms.